Galaxy-Man/NoritakeVFD/README.md

   |8n00B   |  Hi-Speed, controlled by an ASIC and ideally suited for animations or fast display update.
 8 bit parallel and sync int.
   |K61nA8 |  Pixel Flexible, use a RISC processor for individual dot/cursor placement with SPI/I2C/RS485/RS232 + user ports|
   |3900  |     Multi-fonts from Europe and Asia with a wide range of commands including DMA + user ports.
 RS232 and parallel.|
+  |800  |    Hi-Speed, controlled by an ASIC and ideally suited for animations or fast display update.
+ 8 bit parallel and sync int..|

 The Arduino sketch is to setup communciations and do some simple stuff on the sceen.